jkomyno/react-native-user-inactivity/README.md

 # react-native-user-inactivity

-Simple component that alerts when the user is inactive (i.e. when the App surface hasn't been touched for X ms).
+React Native component that notifies if the user is active or not (i.e. when the app surface hasn't been touched for more than a certain amount of ms).

 ## Installation
 - with npm: